HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 - `fallback`: block for a very short period and swap within a short period.
 - `optional`: block for a very short period and no swap period.

-There is also `auto`, which leaves the decision up to the browser (all modern browsers use `block` as the default value).
+There is also `auto`, which leaves the decision up to the browser—all modern browsers use `block` as the default value.

-Use of `font-display: swap` has grown to an impressive 30% (from 11% in 2020).
-A fair chunk of this increase can most likely be attributed to <a hreflang="en" href="https://www.youtube.com/watch?v=YJGCZCaIZkQ&t=1880s">Google Fonts making swap the recommended value in 2019</a>.
-It is also interesting to see the `block` value overtaking `auto` as the second most used value.
-We are not sure why developers are intentionally degrading the performance of their site, but it is an interesting, if not slightly worrying, development.

 {{ figure_markup(
   image="usage-of-font-display.png",
-  caption="Usage of font-display.",
+  caption="Usage of `font-display`.",
   description="Column chart showing font display `swap` is used on 32% of desktop and 29% of mobile pages, `block` on 16% and 17% respectively, `auto` on 9% and 8%, `fallback` on 2% and 2%, and finally `optional` is on 0% of both desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1648924039&format=interactive", sheets_gid="1599822681",